-By signing, you are only confirming that you have received this form.
-You do not have to accept this loan because you have signed or received this form.
+By signing, you are only y confirming that you hav e received this form. .
+You do not have to accept this loan be ecause you have s igned or receive his form.

 Applicant Signature Date Co-Applicant Signature Date

 Delivery of the Closing Disclosure